Menu

 6. The boxes on line 179 below the table are automatically checked based on what you enter in the table.

-Complete and file a T2091/T1255
+Complete and File a T2091/T1255

-4. If you delete a row from the table on the S3, the related T2091/T1255 is also deleted.
+3. If you delete a row from the table on the S3, the related T2091/T1255 is also deleted.

-5. TaxCycle flows the proceeds of the disposition as entered on the S3.
+4. TaxCycle flows the proceeds of the disposition as entered on the S3.
 Enter the number of years that the property was designated as principal residence, the adjusted cost base at time of disposition, and other information required to complete the form.

-6. You can have as many T2091/T1255 forms as are required, as this is a multi-copy form:
+5. You can have as many T2091/T1255 forms as are required, as this is a multi-copy form.

-Multiple copies of a T2091
+Screen Capture: Multiple copies of a T2091

-7. When you EFILE the tax return, certain information from the T2091, or T1255, is transmitted with the return.
+6. When you EFILE the tax return, certain information from the T2091, or T1255, is transmitted with the return.
 A paper copy should not be sent to the CRA unless they request to see the form.

-• The 2015 and onward Post-season (PostSeason) letter contains a section help you gather information on the sale of a principal residence from your clients.
+• The 2015 and onward Post-season (PostSeason) letter contains a section to help you gather information on the sale of a principal residence from your clients.

 • For 2016 and onward, the Pre-season (PreSeason) and Joint pre-season (JPreSeason) letters contain sections on the sale of principal residence.